Top Gun: Development

 The primary inspiration for the film was the article "Top Guns" by Ehud Yonay, from the May 1983 issue of California magazine, which featured aerial photography by then-Lieutenant Commander Charles "Heater" Heatley.
-The article detailed the life of fighter pilots at Naval Air Station Miramar in San Diego, self-nicknamed as "Fightertown USA".
+The article detailed the life of fighter pilots at Naval Air Station Miramar in San Diego, self-nicknamed "Fightertown USA".
 Numerous screenwriters allegedly turned down the project.
-Bruckheimer and Simpson went on to hire Jim Cash and Jack Epps Jr., to write the first draft.
+Jerry Bruckheimer and Don Simpson went on to hire Jim Cash and Jack Epps Jr., to write the first draft.
 The research methods, by Epps, included attendance at several declassified Top Gun classes at Miramar and gaining experience by being flown in an F-14.
 The first draft failed to impress Bruckheimer and Simpson, and is considered to be very different from the final product in numerous ways.
+David Cronenberg and John Carpenter were approached to direct the film, but both declined.
 Tony Scott was hired to direct on the strength of a commercial he had done for Swedish automaker Saab in the early 1980s, where a Saab 900 turbo is shown racing a Saab 37 Viggen fighter jet.